Sheringham Golf Club

 Golf Course Review

-Sheringham Golf Club is a storied links in North Norfolk, England with deep connections to both the amateur and ladies games.
+Sheringham Golf Club is a storied golf club in North Norfolk, England with deep connections to both the amateur and ladies' games.
 Thoroughly windswept, it offers spectacular views of the North Sea from its perched vantage point.

-The clifftop links had their beginning when influential local resident, Henry Broadhurst MP, decided the cliffs of Sheringham would make for ideal links.
+The clifftop 'links' had their beginning when influential local resident, Henry Broadhurst MP, decided the cliffs of Sheringham would make for ideal links.
 A member of Tooting Bec in London, he enlisted the help of their professional, Tom Dunn, to lay out the original 9 hole course in 1891.
 7 years later, in 1898, the second 9 were added to complete the 18.
+About 1907, additional alterations were made that launched it into the discussion as one of the best 'cliff' courses in the Isles.
+In 1908, the course measured 6180 yards.